zecellomaster/the-projection-room/2021 MLS/MLS Methodology.md

 4) This process is done chronologically for every MLS game ever played.
 After each match, the teams' Elos are updated and used to calculate their next matches and so on.
 At the end of each season, the ratings are [regressed to the mean](https://en.wikipedia.org/wiki/Regression_toward_the_mean) Elo of 1500 by a factor of 1 to 3.
 This helps account for personnel changes as well as the fact that a team could have just had a lucky or unlucky season.

 But are these ratings legit?
-Well, Elo ratings are meant to be predictive, and if properly calibrated, an Elo win expectancy of 60% means that on average, the team will win about 60% of the time.
+Well, Elo ratings are meant to be predictive, and if properly calibrated, an Elo win expectancy of 60% means that on average the team will win about 60% of the time.

 We can apply this to all MLS games with a winner and a loser that occurred from 1996 to 2020 to create a calibration chart.
 Each bubble (a.k.a. bin) represents a certain number of match results.
 The horizontal axis represents a win/loss probability where each bin is centered around multiples of 5% and includes probabilities 2.5% greater or less than its center (i.e. the 60% bin includes probabilities from 57.5% to 62.5%).
 The vertical axis represents the *actual* result rate, or how many times the prediction result happened.